Nginx. Service is Not Active, Cannot Reload

 2: Force Nginx to Restart

-Nginx. service is Not Active, Cannot Reload.
+Nginx. service is Not Active and cannot Reload.
 You can force Nginx to restart completely if you make significant configuration changes.
 This continues the entire package while also forcibly terminating the service and its subprocesses.

 Input the command as follows: